Station Overview

 The flexible design allows challenge difficulty to increase as students gain confidence with programming concepts.

-Station 6: Robot Art Studio
+Activity 6: Robot Art Studio

 Students create drawings using the Draw & Run feature in the mBlock app before watching the robot recreate their artwork on a large sheet of paper.
 The activity introduces coordinate-based movement while demonstrating how programmed commands can produce precise real-world motion.